technogise/flow_form/README.md

 )
 ```

-This best practices is to wrap this `FlowFormProvider` to the top most parent widget.
+This best practice is to wrap this FlowFormProvider to the topmost parent widget.

 ### 3. FlowFormNotifier

-In order to get the update to to display a form.
-We need to wrap the widget into `FlowFormNotifier` which requires a widget in return we want to build on the basic of current `formMetadata` .
+To get the update to to display a form, we need to wrap the widget into `FlowFormNotifier` which requires a widget in return we want to build on the basic of current `formMetadata` .

 ```dart
 @override